theupdateframework/specification/tuf-spec.md

     file.

     4. **Download and check the top-level targets metadata file**, up to either the number of bytes specified in the snapshot metadata file, or some Z number of bytes.
 The value for Z is set by the authors of the application using TUF.
 For example, Z may be tens of kilobytes.
 If consistent snapshots are not used (see Section 7), then the filename used to download the targets metadata file is of the fixed form FILENAME.EXT (e.g., targets.json).
-    Otherwise, the filename is of the form VERSION.FILENAME.EXT (e.g., 42.targets.json), where VERSION is the version number of the targets metadata file listed in the snapshot metadata file.
+Otherwise, the filename is of the form VERSION_NUMBER.FILENAME.EXT (e.g., 42.targets.json), where VERSION_NUMBER is the version number of the targets metadata file listed in the snapshot metadata file.
 In either case, the client MUST write the file to non-volatile storage as FILENAME.EXT.

     4.1. **Check against snapshot metadata.** The hashes (if any), and version number of the new targets metadata file MUST match the trusted snapshot metadata.